Azure Digital Twins Model Generator Tools

 Azure digital twins model file path: full path name for the Azure digital twin model definition JSON file that is produced by the tool.

-Separate model generation tools are provided for Java-based real-time digital twin models and for C# or rules-based models.
+Separate model generation tools are provided for Java-based real-time digital twin models and for C#/rules-based models.
 In addition to generating a model definition, the C# tool can validate a model definition file prior to uploading it to the Azure Digital Twins service.

 Note